-After more than three years in prison, 10 and a half months of which were in solitary confinement, enduring cruel and degrading treatment throughout his incarceration, Pfc.
+After more than three years in prison, 10-and-a-half months of which were in solitary confinement, enduring cruel and degrading treatment throughout his incarceration, Pfc.
 Bradley Manning now awaits a final verdict in his court-martial.
-The verdict will be announced Tuesday at 1 p.m.
-EST, according to a spokesperson for the military district of Washington.
+The verdict will be announced Tuesday at 1 pm Eastern Time, according to a spokesperson for the military district of Washington.

 Government prosecutors called Manning an “anarchist” and “traitor” last Thursday during closing arguments at Fort Meade, Maryland, where Manning‘s court-martial has been playing out for nearly two months now.
 But the prosecution‘s character assassination of Manning is not the worst of it.

 Judge Denise Lind, an Army colonel, refused to drop the crucial charge of “aiding the enemy” Thursday despite Manning‘s defense team’s urging her to do so on the grounds the charge is “overbroad” and should be “void for vagueness.”

 The charge could set a precedent that could have a chilling effect on national security journalists and whistleblowers across the nation.
 The government has argued that by leaking information to the press, Manning was communicating with the enemy indirectly, and that this alone is sufficient to constitute the charge.
 Normally, a prosecutor would have to establish the intent of the defendant, but that requirement was bypassed at Fort Meade.

 The sentence carries with it the potential for capital punishment, but prosecutors did not pursue the death penalty in Manning‘s case.
 Instead, he is more likely facing life in prison.